 - Parents will notify the school as soon as a pupil is absent through sickness or unavoidable cause.

-- Parents will sign the Late Book if their child arrives after 9.05am and the Responsibility Book if they are collecting their child early.
+- Parents will sign their child into school on our inventry system if they arrive after 9.05am and out again if they are collecting their child early.

 - Parents will avoid making medical or dental appointments for their child during school hours.

-- Parents will seek permission from the Head Teacher for leave of absence for their child – See Appendix 9 and 10.
+- Parents will seek permission from the Head Teacher for 'leave of absence' for their child.

 - Pupils will be aware of the importance of regular attendance at school.